dheeraj7596/ConWea/README.md

     - Must be named as ```df.pkl```
 - **Seed Words Json file**
   - Example: ```data/nyt/seedwords.json```
-    - This json file contains seedwords list for each label.
+    - This json file contains seed words list for each label.
     - Must be named as ```seedwords.json```

 ### Commands